Harkers Island, North Carolina: History

 Before the arrival of European explorers and settlers, Harkers Island was inhabited by Native Americans of the Coree tribe, who likely spoke a language of the Algonquian family, like most coastal tribes.
 The nearby Core Sound and Core Banks are named after the Coree.
 The Coree left little in the way of evidence of permanent habitation on Harkers Island, except for a large mound of oyster shells at Shell Point on the eastern end of the island.
 Similar shell mounds were found by Europeans on the Shackleford Banks and other islands of the Outer Banks.
 The exact purpose of the mounds for the Coree remains unknown, but varying cultures of indigenous peoples in the Southeast had been building major earthwork mounds since 3500 BCE, the Middle Archaic period, usually related to religious and ceremonial uses.

 In 1584, an English expedition financed by Sir Walter Raleigh and led by Philip Amadas and Arthur Barlowe explored the North Carolina coast for a suitable site for the first English colony in North America.
 Two Native Americans, Wanchese and Manteo, accompanied the expedition back to England in the fall of 1584.
 According to local island legend, Wanchese was a Coree from Harkers Island.
 The island was first charted on the maps drawn by John White during the 1584 expedition, but it was unnamed at the time.
 The island appears on a 1624 map of the greater Virginia coastline created by Captain John Smith.
 On that map, the island is labeled "Davers Ile", probably for Sir John Davers, one of the founders of Jamestown in 1607.

-On December 20, 1707, Farnifold Green obtained the first patent for land in the Core Sound area from the Lords Proprietor of the Carolina colony, which had been established by the English monarch Charles I in 1633.
+On December 20, 1707, Farnifold Green obtained the first patent for land in the Core Sound area from the lord proprietor of the Carolina colony, which had been established by the English monarch Charles I in 1633.
 This patent included Harkers Island, which was then known as Craney Island.
-On June 25, 1709, Green sold the island to William Brice for £5, who on the very same day sold it to Thomas Sparrow for £10.
+On June 25, 1709, Green sold the island to William Brice for £5, who on the very same day sold it to Thomas Sparrow III (1674–1717) for £10.
 Sparrow soon sold the island to Thomas Pollock, who would twice be governor of North Carolina (from 1712 to 1714 and again in 1722).
 Pollock did not take up residence on the island, but had several farm buildings erected and then leased to settlers.
 The 1720 lease to a Captain Stone was £3 a year.
 Thomas Pollock's son George inherited the island upon his father's death on August 30, 1722.